-The portfolio of the Minister for Science and Technology covers the Department of Science and Technology (with a staff of about 3,200), the Commonwealth Scientific and Industrial Research Organisation (CSIRO), the Australian Industrial Research and Development Incentives Board (AIRDIB), the National Standards Commission, the Australian Institute of Marine Science and the Anglo-Australian Telescope Board.
-The Department maintains close links with all five organisations.
+The portfolio of the Minister for Science and Technology covers the Department of Science and Technology (with a staff of about 3,200), the Commonwealth Scientific and Industrial Research Organization (CSIRO), the Australian Industrial Research and Development Incentives Board (AIRDIB), the Management and Investment Companies Licensing Board (MICLB), the National Standards Commission, the Australian Institute of Marine Science and the Anglo-Australian Telescope Board.
+The Department maintains close links with all six organisations.

-The Department of Science and Technology was established in November 1980, with a brief to develop the science and technology policy roles which had been brought together for the first time in Australia's history, and to integrate those roles with the industry-oriented programs of the former Department of Productivity.
+The Department of Science and Technology was established in November 1980, with a brief to develop the science and technology policy roles which have been brought together for the first time in Australia's history, and to integrate those roles with the industry-oriented programs of the former Department of Productivity.